tochilinak/tsa/docs/modes/custom-checkers/get-method-checker.md

 }
 ```

-We are interested in the following lines:
+We are interested in lines with the following indices:
-- `TvmFailure(exit=TVM integer overflow, exit code: 4, type=UnknownError, phase=COMPUTE_PHASE)`.
+- `10` - the error message: `TvmFailure(exit=TVM user defined error with exit code 256, type=UnknownError, phase=COMPUTE_PHASE)` indicates that our checker's condition failed.
-- `fetchedValues` part of the SARIF report that contains the concrete value of the `x` variable – `-115792089237316195423570985008687907853269984665640564039457584007913129639936`.
+- `31` - the `fetchedValues` section shows the concrete values of `x=42` and `y=13` that caused the failure.

-The first line reports that invoking the `naive_abs` may lead to an integer overflow,
-and the second line gives the concrete value of the `x` variable that triggers this overflow –
-`-115792089237316195423570985008687907853269984665640564039457584007913129639936` that is the minimum value for a signed 257-bits integer.

-This analyzer's report matches with a description of the `NEGATE` TVM instruction that is used in the `naive_abs` method implementation –
-`Notice that it triggers an integer overflow exception if x=-2^256`.
+This result indicates that when `x=42` and `y=13`, the `sort_pair` method returned the values in the wrong order, with the larger value first, which triggered our checker's exception.

+---